BARGHEST-ngo/.github/profile/README.md

-We are hackers working at the intersection of technology and human rights.
+Hackers working at the intersection of technology and human rights.